A Complete Overview of the 5 Production Stages of Making Denim

 The advantage stretch denim is that it makes the jeans a lot more comfortable.
 But there are downsides too.

-The member resource about spinning goes into detail about the pros and cons of stretch denim.
+The blog post about spinning goes into detail about the pros and cons of stretch denim.

 Dyeing is where the yarn gets its colour.
 It’s done by soaking the yarn in a liquid that contains a dyestuff.